bedatadriven/renjin-website/documentation/contributor-guide.md

 A call to a primitive function written in Java begins in one of several ways, depending on:

-* whether the function is 'internal' or not
+* whether the function is 'internal' or not,
 * whether the function is generic.

 ### Non-generic, Non-internal primitives